 However, Amini left the project in January 2020.
 He is reportedly being replaced by Joby Harold, who served as executive producer for John Wick: Chapter 3 – Parabellum and is writing Zack Snyder’s Army of the Dead.
 According to Variety, Harold was also selected to develop a new take on the Transformers franchise over at Paramount.

 Chow and McGregor will serve as executive producers alongside Kathleen Kennedy, Tracey Seaward (The Queen) and John Swartz (Rogue One: A Star Wars Story).

-Was there going to be an Obi-Wan Kenobi film?
+What happened to the Obi-Wan Kenobi film?

-Apparently, yes.
 McGregor has confirmed that early plans for Obi-Wan’s return had him on the big screen, but eventually the idea shifted to Disney+ instead.

 And director Deborah Chow says that’s all for the better.